-A concentration in minority relations in the United States offers the student a variety of academic perspectives on how groups of persons sharing similar characteristics (whether cultural, inherited, or learned) interact with groups sharing different characteristics.
-The focus of this concentration will be upon racial and ethnic minorities in the U.S. Courses will examine the issues of differential power between groups and analyze the social structures that are used to maintain or alter these power differences.
-Studies in this concentration will also look at the interpersonal level of response of both majority and minority group members.
-Finally the concentration courses will investigate the experience of minority groups in the U.S. Note: Evening students may not declare this concentration.
+A concentration in minority relations in the United States offers students a variety of academic perspectives on how groups of people sharing similar characteristics (whether cultural, inherited, or learned) interact with groups sharing different characteristics.
+The focus of this concentration is on racial and ethnic minorities in the U.S. Courses examine the issues of differential power between groups and analyze the social structures that are used to maintain or alter these power differences.
+Courses also look at the interpersonal level of response of both majority and minority group members.
+Finally, the concentration investigates the experience of minority groups in the U.S. Note: Evening students may not declare this concentration.